 Amira is a co-founder/executive committee member with primary roles of music/creative coordination, public relations, and finance.
 During the week she is a physical therapist and clinical manager of an outpatient physical therapy clinic in Broken Arrow.
 She also plays percussion for Casii Stephan and the Midnight Sun.
 She is an ambassador for the Broken Arrow Chamber of Commerce, has volunteered at events such as the Route 66 Marathon and Blue Whale Comedy Festival, and has been privileged to play percussion at festivals such as Oktoberfest and Tulsa’s Great Raft Race.
 Her other passions include playing tennis competitively, volunteering for the Oklahoma Physical Therapy Association, and perfecting her barista skills.
 Amira is a native Tulsan.
-She is excited to be a part of MisFEST to shed a much-deserved spotlight on the diverse female talent in the region, to continue highlighting Tulsa as a destination for music events and festivals, and to support the great festival benefactors, the YWCA of Tulsa and River Parks Authority.
+She is excited to be a part of MisFEST to shed a much-deserved spotlight on the diverse female talent in the region, to continue highlighting Tulsa as a destination for music events and festivals, and to support the great festival benefactor, River Parks Authority.

 Casii Stephan is on the Executive Committee and questions whether she should be on it or not.
 She is a singer-songwriter and performs in Tulsa under the name Casii Stephan and the Midnight Sun.
 Between music, a day job and helping to put together MisFEST, her hobbies include sleeping, napping and daydreaming.
 She believes in MisFEST as a vehicle to bring female singer-songwriters together and loves that Tulsa is the city to host this.